ptenteromano/SnipeLimiteds/README.md

 For [Edge](https://microsoftedge.microsoft.com/addons/detail/cookieeditor/neaplmfkghagebokkhpjpoebhdledlfi)

 Then open a tab in Roblox and click on the extension, then click on the `.ROBLOSECURITY` tab and copy **everything** that is inside the Value box.
-Now open `cookies.txt` and paste it there.
+Now open `data/cookies.txt` and paste it there.

 This is the `.ROBLOSECURITY`, don't share it with anyone!!